MaksimB96/Love-Body/README.md

 -I would like to thank Victor my mentor
--CI for provide me the knowledge to under-take this task -My beautiful girlfriend who almost got all my typos -The wonderful community over on Slack!
+-CI for provide me the knowledge to under-take this task -Tutor Support for provideing better knowledge to implement the code!
+-My beautiful girlfriend who almost got all my typos -The wonderful community over on Slack!